LostArtefacts/TRX/README.md

 - fixed alligators dealing no damage if Lara remains still in the water
 - fixed shotgun shooting when a locked target moves out of Lara's sight
 - fixed shotgun shooting too fast when not aiming at a target
+- fixed rare cases of Lara getting set on fire on a bridge over lava

 ## Showcase